TseYukfai/intro_to_programming_for_spatial_analysts./Data_Biography.md

 ### 1. Who collected the data?

-"Murray Cox conceived the project, compiled and analyzed the data and built the site[1]."
+The team leaded by Murray Cox collected the data.
+"He conceived the project, compiled and analyzed the data and built the site[1]."

 ---